joel-growexxer/mern-blogs-cicd-be/README.md

 5. **CORS**: Configure FRONTEND_URL for your production domain
 6. **Rate Limiting**: Adjust rate limits based on your needs
 7. **Logging**: Consider adding structured logging for production monitoring
+8. **CI/CD**: Configure GitHub secrets and server for automated deployment